rsimpsonBHA/rsimpsonBHA/README.md

 # ![image](https://github.com/user-attachments/assets/fb9d9952-4998-4b84-9482-723c7eb3d296)How to give me feedback
 - I'm a fairly reasonable person.
 Direct communication works well for me.
 If there is a concern please feel free to have a respectful, diplomatic yet direct conversation with me.
 With the ground rules of mutual respect in place, the aim will always be to find an agreeable solution.
-If not feel free to speak the God-Father (aka my Boss), Don Paul Bailey.
+If not feel free to speak the godfather (aka my Boss), Don Paul Bailey.

 # ![image](https://github.com/user-attachments/assets/7ed3c114-5688-4f3c-9a8e-9917cc9a50ab) What brings me joy